 Safety of highly hazardous processing and storage industries requires 100 percent round the clock built-in and functional fire protection arrangements with trained fire fighter as well as onsite and off-site disaster management plans.
-Fire services are not expected to create the infrastructure to independently tackle such emergencies within the industry, as it may be not be possible to do so.
+Fire services are not expected to create the infrastructure to tackle such industrial emergencies independently, as it may be not be possible to do so.
 However, they are expected to support any on-site and off-site fire fighting to protect surrounding populations and handle such incidents during transportation through the civil areas.
 Moreover, local fire services should have mutual-aid schemes with all the industries in their jurisdiction and must be aware of the various arrangements available with them in order to provide efficient support, in case of an emergency.